IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > the State should conduct human rights education and training programmes for public officials and make such training available to judges and candidates for judicial appointments.
 Teaching on the principles of equality and non discrimination should be integrated in formal and non-formal inclusive and multicultural education, with a view to dismantling notions of superiority or inferiority based on prohibited grounds and to promote dialogue and tolerance between different groups in society[^53]

-> encourage the work of human rights and women’s non-governmental organizations CEDAW GR 28 - p.36
+> encourage the work of human rights and women’s non-governmental organizations[^128]

 #### Condemn Discrimination against men

 States have an obligation to condemn discrimination against men.

 > The first obligation of States parties referred to in the chapeau of article 2 is the obligation to “condemn discrimination against women in all its forms”. ==States parties have an immediate and continuous obligation to condemn discrimination==.
 They are ==obliged to proclaim to their population== and the international community their ==total opposition to all forms of discrimination against women to all levels and branches of Government and their determination to bring about the elimination of discrimination against women==.
-The term “discrimination in all its forms” clearly obligates the State party to be vigilant in condemning all forms of discrimination, ==including forms that are not explicitly mentioned in the Convention== or that may be emerging.
-CEDAW General Recommendation 28 - paragraph 15
+The term “discrimination in all its forms” clearly obligates the State party to be vigilant in condemning all forms of discrimination, ==including forms that are not explicitly mentioned in the Convention== or that may be emerging.[^129]

 ##### Promote
 >  In the present general comment, the obligation to fulfil also incorporates an obligation to **promote the elimination of all forms of discrimination** against women[^54]